 By the way, don’t you just love the puffy little white tails?
 It’s the little things that make me happy…

 This simple “spring” sign is just an unpainted wooden piece I picked up at Michael’s a few years ago.
 Originally, I planned on painting it but the plain wood works well with the farmhouse inspired mantel.
+After all, raw wood has that rustic feel.
 Maybe I will just keep it that way.
 Obviously, it’s not on the top of my priority list!

 Colors of Spring: